datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =hint

-Use `git annotate report.txt` and count the number of distinct commit IDs.
+Use `git annotate report.txt` and count the number of distinct commit IDs in the first column.

 *** =pre_exercise_code
 ```{shell}